kb-elmo/sesame/acrylic_case/README.md

 The case is designed to be built out of 2mm acrylic sheets with the switchplate in 1.5mm.
 For screwing everything together m2 standoffs and screws are used.

+You can change the appearance of the board slightly by using more or less top frame plates.
+If you use 2 plates the keycaps will roughly sit at the same height of the case.
+With 3 plates the bottom of the keycaps sits slightly lower (which imho looks a bit better).

 The case angle can be adjusted by the number of feet plates you attach to it.<br>
 With six plates you will get roughly six degrees of typing angle.